Boooooom030/pic2asc/readme.md

-# pic2ascc
+# pic2asc

-A tool to print pictrue on your terminal or into file
+A tool to print picture on your terminal or into file

 ## install